KareemAdel10/Rebrickable-Data-Pipeline/README.md

 - Azure Data Lake Storage Gen2 (ADLSg2) for data staging
 - Logic Apps for automated failure notifications
 - Azure DevOps for CI/CD pipeline management
+- Azure Databricks
+- Azure Synapse Analytics

 ## Contribution

 Contributions to this project are welcome.
 If you have any ideas for improvement, feel free to fork the repository, make your changes, and submit a pull request.
 Please ensure your changes align with the overall project structure and objectives.

-## Acknowledgements

-I would like to thank the following:
-- Azure for offering powerful tools and services that enable seamless data engineering and analytics processes.
-- Tybul on Azure for providing great learning resources.

 # Contact